The different types of vision

 > Reading glasses or progressive lenses,

-> Multifocal lenses ,
+> Multifocal lenses,

-> Specific surgery (less frequent).
+> Specific surgery (less common).